ofecaleb/AgroLink2/AGROLINK_EXPANSION_PLAN.md

 ## 🎉 **Vision Statement**

-**"To empower 10 million African farmers by 2030, creating a $50 billion agricultural ecosystem that transforms subsistence farming into profitable entrepreneurship while building climate resilience and financial inclusion across the continent."**
+**"To empower 10+ million African farmers, creating a $50 billion agricultural ecosystem that transforms subsistence farming into profitable entrepreneurship while building climate resilience and financial inclusion across the continent."**

 ---